mtgjson/mtg-sealed-content/README.md

 `variable` objects have the following properties:

 ```
-config: [list[object]] A list of the possible configuration objects
+configs: [list[object]] A list of the possible configuration objects
 ```

 `variable_mode` objects have the following properties: